 - Finish: Original Lacquer

-CASE: original hard case in good+ shape, hard wood rectangle style, added latch.
+CASE: original hard case in good+ shape, hard wood rectangle style.

-Serial #826,5xx, Original lacquer finish at 65%.
+Serial #826,49x, Original lacquer finish at 75%.
 It was worked on to 'ok playing' condition and I want to have you help make it your own.
-It had lost the pants guard & F# guard--II found the proper replacements.
-This sax also had some neck repairs done that are worth mentioning.
-I gave that some love and helped round out the tubing.
-I will also do more during the repair work.
+It had lost the pants guard--I found and installed the proper replacement & foot.

 A bit of historical discussion(with added sax forum research): Arguments over the true Omega Model 162 alto (164 as tenor) saxes (note that "Omega" nor "162" nor "AS100" was ever engraved on the saxes) may be different than the AS100 models that followed.
 The main noticeable differences were the engraving change, the high F# change from brass to pearl, and the thumbhook from brass to plastic.
 From there the AS110 changed the Front F from pearl to a teardrop.
 Earlier models #820k-#823k, somewhere in the ~#824,xxx these changes appeared.(LINK) There is also a plausible case for a change in lacquer hue on the non-silver models.